Velocity-plus/threaded_mysql/README.md

 It's important to note that when using the **fetchone** or **fetchall** it will execute the query BEFORE fetching it, so no need to use TSQL.execute when you want to fetch something.

+If you want to arguments to the sql query, you can pass them through args=(userid,) - expects a tuple

-If you want to grab the data from **fetchone** or **strong text**fetchall a callback is necessary.
+If you want to grab the data from **fetchone** or **fetchall** a callback is necessary.
 To demonstrate this look at the code examples below:

 **Code examples**
 -------------